Prag8855/aab/content/guides/legal-insurance.md

 ## Summary

 - **It covers your legal costs**.
 It's very useful if you don't trust your landlord or your employer.
+You can defend yourself, and not worry about the legal costs.
-- **It's a luxury**.
-It's not essential, but it's good to have.
+- **It's not essential**, but it's really good to have.
+If you don't trust your landlord or employer, I recommend it.
 [Liability insurance](/guides/haftpflichtversicherung) is a lot more important.
 - **You must get it before you need it**.
-If you already have a problem, it's usually too late.
+If you already have a problem, it's too late to get liability insurance.
 - **You choose what it covers**, and control how much it costs.
 - **It rarely covers certain things** like intentional crimes, divorces and immigration.
 - **There are cheaper options**.
 It depends on what you need.